citp/privacy-policy-historical/c/ca/car/carphonewarehouse.com.md

 In addition, CPW may use your Personal Information for research and statistical analysis to develop and improve our products and services.

-You will also have the opportunity to consent to us contacting you by post, e-mail, phone, SMS or MMS from time to time occasionally about products and services which the Carphone Warehouse Group of companies and carefully selected third parties believe may be of interest to you.
-The Carphone Warehouse Group consists of The Carphone Warehouse Limited, together with its subsidiary and holding companies and any subsidiaries of such holding companies whether direct or indirect from time to time, including Best Buy Co.
+You will also have the opportunity to consent to us contacting you by post, e-mail, phone, SMS or MMS from time to time occasionally about products and services which the Dixons Carphone PLC group of companies and carefully selected third parties believe may be of interest to you.
+The Dixons Carphone PLC consists of The Carphone Warehouse Limited, together with its subsidiary and holding companies and any subsidiaries of such holding companies whether direct or indirect from time to time, including Best Buy Co.
 Inc. and its affiliates and subsidiary companies from time to time.

 If you are an existing customer, we may also contact you by electronic means (e-mail or SMS) with information about goods and services similar to those which were the subject of a previous sale to you.

-If you do not want us to use your data in this way please call us on 0870 111 6565.
+If you do not want us to use your data in this way please call us on 0370 111 6565.
 Alternatively, you can write to us at us c/o The Data Protection Office, The Carphone Warehouse Limited at PO Box 375, Southampton, SO30 2PU.
 Please note that it may take up to 28 days for such changes to take effect.

  **Disclosure of your information**
-We may disclose your personal information to any member of the Carphone Warehouse Group of Companies.
+We may disclose your personal information to any member of the Dixons Carphone PLC group of Companies.
 We may disclose your personal information to third parties:

   * In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; and